Robustness assessment of large audio language models in multiple-choice evaluation: Conclusions

 \section{Conclusions}

 MCQA evaluation for LALMs, while useful, presents some limitations.
-Our findings show that LALMs are highly sensitive to minor perturbations in MCQA, with distractor rephrasings causing the largest performance drops.
+Our findings show that accuracy can be inflated by language bias, making text-only controls meaningful as a baseline to isolate genuine audio understanding.
+Moreover, LALMs are highly sensitive to minor perturbations in MCQA, with distractor rephrasings causing the largest performance drops.
 Audio Flamingo 3 achieves the best overall accuracy, while Qwen2.5-Omni-7B shows stronger robustness to distractor wording.
-We also find a bias of LAMLs toward selecting longer choices.
+We also find a bias of LALMs toward selecting longer choices.
 To address this, we propose a robustness evaluation framework that mixes perturbations.
 Thus, a limited number of perturbations effectively reflects models' limitations.
 This, together with the correctness rate, offers a reliable measure of robustness.